shashi34/ios-purecloud-swift-style-guide/README.md

 # PureCloud Swift Style Guide

-The following guide should be used for Swift code formatting and styling [Ray Wenderlich Style Guide](https://github.com/raywenderlich/swift-style-guide#access-control) with the exception of minor changes listed on this page.
+[Ray Wenderlich's style guide](https://github.com/raywenderlich/swift-style-guide#access-control) should be used with the minor changes that are listed on this page.

 ## Spacing